-It is recognised that some businesses are less affected than others and therefore the number of weeks the business has suffered and the level of support required will differ.
+It is recognised that some businesses are less affected than others and therefore the level of support required will differ.

 A business that is a company and either part of a group or that has companies with the same ultimate beneficial owner should ensure that it only claims for each employee once.
 Any double counting will be recovered at a later date and will be an offence under paragraph 12(2) of the scheme.